-Ad hoc Paper (V0.2) SARS-CoV-2 Tracking under GDPR
+Ad hoc Paper (V0.3) SARS-CoV-2 Tracking under GDPR

-In the wake of the Corona crisis, many governments and non-governmental institutions consider the usage of infection tracking systems to fight the pandemic.
+In the wake of the Corona crisis, many governments and non-governmental institutions consider the usage of "contact tracking apps" to fight the pandemic.
 They float different ideas how these systems shall look like (see examples here).
-While reviewing some of those ideas, noyb has prepared this ad hoc paper on legal requirements for virus tracking systems.
+While reviewing some of those ideas, noyb has prepared this ad hoc paper on legal requirements for virus tracking apps.